jjlaber/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * Which are the most popular cuisine types ordered?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * Is there a correlation between delivery/preparation time and customer ratings?
- * (insert your question or task here) Are there interesting spatial patterns in X?
+ * Which restaurants receive the most orders?
+Which restaurants earn the most money from orders?
- * (insert your question or task here) How many X are there across different Y?
+ * Are food orders/deliveries more common on weekends or weekdays?

 ## Sketches